bortolettojoaog/bortolettojoaog/README.md

 <br/>

 > ✨  I’m interested in technology since I was 7 or 8 years old, when, out of curiosity, I started programming and searching about how modifications (mod) for electronic games were developed.
-I have been studying this subject since and, currently, I work with analysis and systems development.
+And also at school, where I had robotics class.
+Nowadays, I work with software development at the biggest drone company in Latin America.

 <br/>

 ### Curiosities:

+- 😄 My nickname is Jotta.
 - 🔭 I’m currently working with web development.
 - 🌱 Seeking knowledge daily
+- ⚡ Software Engineer

 ##